Animanny/ICS4UE/README.md

 # ICS4UE
 This is for those of you that do not understand what is happening in this class.
+I feel you <3

 Do __NOT__ copy, you'll just screw the both of us.
+Let's both succeed!
 I am sorry if I don't comment

-Hacktober Fest 1
-Hacktober Fest 2
-Hacktober Fest 3